Jai0212/Cash-App-Bias-Busters/README.md

   - Include tests where applicable and ensure your code does not break existing functionality.

 - **Review Process**:
-  - After submitting your PR, it will be reviewed by our team.
+  - After submitting your PR, our team will review it.
   - We follow a collaborative review process and may request changes before merging.

 Your contributions make a difference, and we appreciate your time and effort in improving the project!